alussos/ml-oct-22/day1.md

 - How's today and tomorrow look?
 - How will the class work?
 What can you expect?

-# [10] Discuss/share - what's your relationship to ML?
+# [10] Discuss/share - what's your current relationship with ML?
 Discuss with your neighbor....

 1. What do you know or believe about ML?